Dual SIM - What is it? What does Dual SIM mean? How does Dual SIM work?

 The disadvantages of Dual SIM smartphones

-This technology is not perfect, and there are some disadvantages that are worth considering:
+This technology is not perfect, and some disadvantages are worth considering:

 - Dual SIM Dual Active smartphones have a shorter standby autonomy because they have two radio transceivers, instead of one.